notronaldmcdonald/fpm/README.md

 Tested to be working.

 live branch - The working branch of the project.
-Not fully tested, script is typically fresh off the griddle.
+Not fully tested, script is typically fresh off the grill.

 **Directories**